UC San Diego Health was the first provider in San Diego to offer transcranial magnetic stimulation (TMS) for individuals with

 Who Can Benefit from TMS?

-We currently offer TMS to patients who have not responded to standard treatments for major depression.
+We currently offer TMS to adult patients (ages 18 and up) who have not responded to standard treatments for major depression.
 If you are interested in TMS, you will meet with one of our clinicians to carefully review your medical history, current symptoms and past treatments.

 To be eligible for TMS treatment, you must